earthman131/GMPFilter/README.md

 Developed by Lianghui Guo.

+# Principles

+GMPFilter is a Matlab code of the preferential filtering method for gravity anomaly separation based on Greenequivalent-layer concept and Wiener filter.
+Compared to the conventional upward continuation andthe preferential continuation, the preferential filtering method has the advantage of no requirement ofcontinuation height.
+The results show that the preferential filtering method produced better separation of gravity anomaly thanboth the conventional low-pass filtering and the upward continuation

 # Prerequisites

 The code being implemented in MATLAB, it requires the MATLAB software, which is licensed under the MathWorks sofware company.
 MATLAB can be downloaded at the following link https://www.mathworks.com/downloads/, and more information can be found about the license fee on the website.

 # Usage

-To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script GMCurvature.m on MATLAB.
+To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_pf1_mcg.m and main_pf2_mcg.m on MATLAB.

 # Email: